makerdao/market-maker-keeper/README.md

 * TheOcean (`theocean-market-maker-keeper`),
 * gate.io (`gateio-market-maker-keeper`).

-All these three keepers share some logic and operate in a similar way.
+All these keepers share some logic and operate in a similar way.
 They create a series of orders in so called _bands_, which are configured with a JSON file containing parameters like spreads, maximum engagement etc. Please see the _"Bands configuration"_ section below for more details regarding keeper mechanics.